GuildOfWeavers/AirAssembly/bin/README.md

 const constraintEvaluations = prover.evaluateTransitionConstraints(tracePolys);
 ```
 In the above:
 * AirModule's `field` object is used to interpolate the execution trace.
-The [interpolateRoots()](https://github.com/GuildOfWeavers/galois#polynomial-evaluation-and-interpolation) method takes a vector of x values as the first parameter, and a matrix of y values as the second parameter (the matrix is expected to have a distinct set of values in each row).
+The [interpolateRoots()](https://github.com/GuildOfWeavers/galois#polynomial-evaluation-and-interpolation) method takes a vector of `x` values as the first parameter, and a matrix of `y` values as the second parameter (the matrix is expected to have a distinct set of `y` values in each row).
 The output is a matrix where each row contains an interpolated polynomial.
-* `evaluateTransitionConstraints()` method outputs a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row corresponds to a transition constraint evaluated over the composition domain.
+* `evaluateTransitionConstraints()` method returns a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row corresponds to a transition constraint evaluated over the composition domain.

-**Notice:** The constraints are evaluated over the composition domain  (not evaluation domain).
-The evaluations can be extended to the full evaluation domain by interpolating them over the composition domain, and then evaluating the resulting polynomials over the evaluation domain.
-But in practice, to improve efficiency, the evaluations are first merged into a single vector via random linear combination, and then this single vector is extended to the full evaluation domain.

 For example, evaluating constraints for AirAssembly code from the [usage](#Usage) section, will produce a matrix with a single row containing the following values:
 ```